 If rabies is a serious problem in your area, your employer should make sure that everyone gets all the requires information about rabies and how to prevent/cure the disease.
 This involves organizing seminars and info classes that will teach the employee all about this deadly disease.

 If you end up getting bitten by an infected dog and get rabies, you need to seek proper treatment immediately.
 Inform your employer while on the way to the hospital or as quickly as you can if you are going to miss work or be late due to visit the hospital.

 If you are fired in the process, your employer may have violated your rights as an employee and may have wrongfully terminated you.
-If and when this happens, don’t hesitate to contact Wrongful Termination Attorneys Los Angeles and seek their help in resolving the problem with your employer.
+If and when this happens, don’t hesitate to contact Wrongful Termination Attorneys Los Angeles California and seek their help in resolving the problem with your employer.